qcr/ventilator/README.md

 # Mark 2 ventilator

-The design aims were to redesign the gears to ensure that tooth forces were within the material limits, to use a heat resistant material and to reduce the manufacturing and assembly time.
-The gears were made from Nylon (cut from 12 mm sheet using CNC router) for its thermal and mechanical advantages over PLA and (ABS).
-The gears are each made from a stack of two 12 mm thick cut pieces, giving a gear width of 24mm compared to 18mm for the PLA gears in version 1.
+The design aims were to:

+* redesign the gears to ensure that tooth forces were within the material limits,
+* dramatically reduce the manufacturing time

+We solved both problems by building the Mark 2 machine almost entirely from Nylon (cut from 12 mm sheet using CNC router).
 While Nylon can be 3D printed, we cut the gears from 12mm sheet using a CNC router (Multicam) although waterjet cutting could also be used.
 This fabrication approach allowed us to fabricate the entire machine from 12mm Nylon parts and these were be cut in a single operation, see Figure 1, in around 45 minutes.
-The parts were assembled in an hour to yield this machine
+The parts were assembled in an hour to yield the machine shown below.

+The gears are each made from a stack of two 12 mm thick cut pieces, giving a gear width of 24mm compared to 18mm for the PLA gears in version 1.
+The increased gear width, and redesigned teeth, reduces the tooth stress.
+Combined with the heat resistance and mechanical advantages of Nylon over PLA and (ABS) this resulted in a realiable and long-lasting drive system.

 ![Mark 2 ventilator, with ventilator bag](figures/image4.jpeg)